 \section{Naturalness of Yukawa couplings}

 The previous texture analysis guarantees that the number of free parameters in the mass matrices is enough to reproduce the CKM matrix and the quark masses; as we will show our solutions are flexible enough to set most Yukawa couplings of order 1.
-As shown in the appendices, in order to generate the texture of the mass matrices with a PQ symmetry, it is necessary at least four Higgs doublets.
-The chosen PQ charges are enough to generate the texture-zeros; but it does not guarantee Hermitian mass matrices, it is true that non-Hermitian mass matrices are also possible, however, in our approach we prefer Hermitian mass matrices to gain some analytical advantages.
-In order to have self-adjoint matrices we impose the following restrictions on the Yukawa couplings in Eq.~\eqref {eq2}: $ y^{U1}_{31}= y^{U1^*}_{13},y^{U2}_{32}= y^{U2^*}_{23}, y^{D4}_{21}= y^{D4^*}_{12}, y^{D3}_{32}= y^{D3^*}_{23}$, in addition we require that the diagonal elements $y^{U1}_{22},y^{U3}_{33}$ y $y^{D2}_{33}$ must be real numbers.
+As shown in the appendices, in order to generate the texture of the mass matrices with a PQ symmetry, it is necessary to have at least four Higgs doublets.
+The chosen PQ charges are enough to generate the texture-zeros; but it does not guarantee Hermitian mass matrices, it is true that non-Hermitian mass matrices are the usual ones, however, in our approach we prefer Hermitian mass matrices to gain some analytical advantages.
+In order to have self-adjoint matrices we impose the following restrictions on the Yukawa couplings in Eq.~\eqref {eq2}: $ y^{U1}_{31}= y^{U1^*}_{13},y^{U2}_{32}= y^{U2^*}_{23}, y^{D4}_{21}= y^{D4^*}_{12}, y^{D3}_{32}= y^{D3^*}_{23}$, in addition, we require that the diagonal elements $y^{U1}_{22},y^{U3}_{33}$ and $y^{D2}_{33}$ must be real numbers.

-The mass matrices for the up and down quark in the interaction basis are:
+The up and down quark mass matrices in the interaction basis are:

-where we defined the expectation values $\hat{v}_i= v_i/\sqrt{2}$.
-Here we have implicitly defined the arrays $y^{D\alpha}_{ij}$ which will be needed for in the calculation of the FCNC.
-Taking into account the expressions~\eqref{e3.4}, it is possible to establish the following relations between the masses of the up sector quarks and the VEVs
+where we define the expectation values $\hat{v}_i= v_i/\sqrt{2}$.
+Here we have implicitly defined the arrays $y^{D\alpha}_{ij}$ which will be needed in the calculation of the FCNC.
+Taking into account the expressions~\eqref{e3.4}, it is possible to establish the following relations between the masses of the up-type quarks and the VEVs

 In an identical way for the down sector we can set the following relations: